flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 \endcode

 \section Observations Observations
-To use real observations (i.e. those not generated automatically in twin experiment mode) the user must change the subroutine \link get_observation_data get_observation_data\endlink in data_io.f90.
+To use real observations (i.e. those not generated automatically in twin experiment mode) the user must change the subroutine \link get_observation_data get_observation_data\endlink in model_specific.f90.

-When called, \link get_observation_data get_observation_data\endlink must return the vector of observations \f$y\f$ that corresponds to the observation on, subsequently to, the current timestep which is stored in the variable \link pf_control::pf_control_type::timestep pf\%timestep\endlink within the module pf_control.
+When called, \link get_observation_data get_observation_data\endlink must return the vector of observations \f$y\f$ that corresponds to the observation on, subsequently to, the current timestep.

 \section detens Running a deterministic ensemble